bobbicodes/ctrain/README.md

 2. For now it only does the first of the tests.
 While I kinda like it because it makes it simpler, I probably ought to fix it.

-3. Many of the tests will pass if you enter a blank.
-This is actually correct, because the expression is indeed equal to itself!

-4. It has no concept of restricted functions in your answer.
+3. It has no concept of restricted functions in your answer.
 It's just a dirty free-for-all.